tommcdon/NetNativeSamples/README.md

 -<= RS2 (15063) - Debug Configuration uses .NET Core 1.1, Release Congiruation uses .NET Native 1.4.
 Supports x86/x64/arm32.
 ->= RS3 (16299)-  Not a currently supported configuration.

-This repo is intended to provide the following workarounds:
+This repo is intended to provide samples for not-so-common .NET Native scenarios:
+- **ManagedNativeInterop**: This is a C# UWP -> C++ WinMD sample demonstrating a C# app hosting a C++ component.
+The sample supports app min ver <= RS2 (.Net Core 1.1/.NET native 1.7) as well as min ver >= RS3 (.NET core 2.0/.NET native 2.2).
+Supports x86/x64/arm32/arm64.
-- C++/JS UWP -> C# WinMD - demonstrate App Min Ver targeting <= RS2 and running against .NET Core 1.1/.NET Native 1.4.
+- **CPP-CSharp-V1**: This is a C++ UWP -> C# WinMD sample demonstrating the default hybrid UWP scenario.
+The App Min Version is RS and will run against .NET Core 1.1 (debug mode) / .NET Native 1.4 (release mode).
 Supports x86/x64/arm32.
-- C++/JS UWP -> C# WinMD - demonstrate App Min Ver targeting >= RS3 and running against .NET Core 2.0/.NET Native 2.2.
+- **CPP-CSharp-V2**: This is another C++/JS UWP -> C# WinMD sample but with App Min Ver targeting RS3, and therefore runs against .NET Core 2.0 (debug mode) / .NET Native 2.2 (relase mode).
 Supports x86/x64/arm32/arm64.
-- C# UWP targeting <= RS2 and overriding the default .NET Core 1.1 runtime and executing against .NET Core 2.0 (Debug scenario only).
+- **CSTarget11RunCore2**: C# UWP app targeting RS2 and overriding the default .NET Core 1.1 runtime and instead executes against .NET Core 2.0 in Debug scenarios only.
+Release mode will target .NET native 1.7 (which is the default).
 Supports x86/x64/arm32.

+I hope that these samples are useful to people.